-OrlandoMagic.com's Josh Cohen ranks the NBA's best shooting guards in 2017-18.
-Click through this slideshow for full rankings and analysis.
+OrlandoMagic.com's Josh Cohen projects the best shooting guards in 2019-20.
+Click through this slideshow for full analysis and rankings.

 Note: The contents of this gallery have not been reviewed or endorsed by the Orlando Magic and do not reflect the opinions of the Magic’s Basketball Operations staff, partners or sponsors.

 R.J.
 Barrett – Despite not landing a big-name free agent this summer, the Knicks do have a plethora of intriguing young players, including the No. 3 overall pick in the draft, who flirted with a triple-double in New York’s last Summer League game in Vegas.

 Josh Richardson – With J.J.
 Redick now in New Orleans, J-Rich will have to be Philly’s most dependable outside shooter.
 It’s a bonus for the Sixers that he can defend and handle the ball, too.

 Victor Oladipo – When he returns from his quad injury, which reportedly could happen around Christmas time, the two-time All-Star will have new teammates to mesh with, notably Malcolm Brogdon and Jeremy Lamb.

 Jrue Holiday – Does New Orleans have the league’s best defensive backcourt?
 Lonzo Ball showed in L.A. just how stifling he can be and Holiday is already one of the most proven on that side of the court.